-Your Guided Tour of Mount Rainier National Park
+Your Guided Day Hike of Mount Rainier National Park

-We will speak ahead of time to plan your day with the types of experiences you desire, meeting early in the morning or later in the day (no later than 2pm PST).
+We will speak ahead of time to plan your day with the types of experiences you desire.
+We can meet early in the morning or later in the day (no later than 2pm PST).

 You will be providing your own lunch and any other personal gear you require.
-I do recommend hiking poles, binoculars, snacks, waterproof/windproof jacket, rain pants, camera with extra batteries, hat, sunscreen and sunglasses.
+I do recommend bringing snacks, waterproof/windproof jacket, rain pants, camera with extra batteries, hat, sunscreen and sunglasses.
 Dress in layers to adjust to the possible changing weather and higher elevations.
 Wear sturdy walking or hiking shoes.
-There are places in the Park to refill water bottles, but I do recommend having extra water with you.
 I also recommend having a good supply of hand sanitizer to use after restroom stops and on the trail.